Asquera/warden-hmac-authentication/README.md

 ## Header-Based authentication

 The header-based authentication transports the authentication information in the (misnamed) `Authorization` HTTP-Header.
 The primary advantage of header-based authentication is that request urls are stable even if authentication information changes.
-The improves cacheability of the resource.
+This improves cacheability of the resource.

 Header-based authentication is supported by the `:hmac_header` strategy.